-We’ve all heard police sirens!
+We’ve all heard emergency vehicle sirens!
 For some, the wail and yelp of a siren in the distance is exciting.
 For those who live outside the law or drive a little too fast on the freeway, the same sounds can cause feelings of doom.
 When used with emergency lights, sirens alert drivers of an officer’s need for the right of way on the road.
 Audible warning devices is important as lights because drivers will hear sirens before they see a cruiser fly by with red and blues flashing.
 This audible equipment is used by law enforcement, firefighters, and EMS.
 Here, we will discuss why sirens are necessary police tools, how the warning device has changed over the years, and the different types of sirens available from Extreme Tactical Dynamics.

 Police Sirens are Created for Law Enforcement

 Electronic and mechanical police sirens are designed for use by law enforcement.
 Every state in the US has statutes that outline who can audible devices in their cars.
 The improper use of a siren can result in jail time and fines.
 Other first responders; including firefighters, volunteer firefighters, and EMTs, may use sirens in their fleet vehicles.
 While many retailers refer to sirens as “police sirens,” the same units are also used by other first responders.

 The use of police sirens is to alert a community that a cop is on their way to a call.
 By sounding their sirens, and activating lights, cops are asking for the right of way.
 If an officer is traveling to a call at a high rate of speed, they will usually use a wail/yelp siren sound.
 Cops may activate their audible warning devices when they need to get the attention of people in a crowd or on the road.
 When police are trying to get the attention of a group or a distracted driver, they usually don’t use wail/yelp sounds.
 Instead, they will activate a different siren sound such as:

 - Air horn